menghsuanl/Crypto-Maket-Analysis-CMC-data-/README.md

 # Exploring Crypto Market - Data Visualization

-This project use python to call coinmarketcap API to parse latest listing data.
-Also, with some fuctions to visualize crypto market trend: market share, volitility and newly-added coins.
+Crypto market is very dynamic and ever-changing.
+This project aims to provide a tool to explore the trend and visualize crypto market data.
+Leveraging the API of Coinmarketcap, the most trusted crypto data source, the project uses the latest crypto listing data to analyze the market share, volatility, and newly added coins.
+This project was inspired by and credited to Datacamp's "Exploring the Bitcoin Cryptocurrency Market" project, by Juan González-Vallinas.

 ### Market Share
 <img src="https://github.com/menghsuanl/crypto-mkt-analysis/blob/main/mkt_share_treemap.png" width="748" height="400">